21 Products on Deep Discount in May

-Memorial Day brings lots of sales on mattresses, grills, air conditioners, and more
+Mother's Day and Memorial Day bring lots of sales on tech gifts, mattresses, grills, and more

 The month of May is usually a great time to shop and save on lots of necessities.
-Thanks to Memorial Day, we traditionally see numerous sales, especially on mattresses, grills, and appliances, and often there are tech devices such as smartwatches and Bluetooth speakers as well.
+Thanks to Memorial Day, we traditionally see numerous sales, especially on mattresses, grills, and appliances.
+And earlier in the month, because of Mother’s Day sales, there are deals on tech devices such as smartwatches, fitness trackers, and Bluetooth speakers as well.
 It’s also a good month to score a deal on a new stroller, a bike helmet, insect repellent, and sunscreen for the summer months ahead.

 Consumer Reports tracks the products we test for years, noting the prices at multiple retailers to determine when they usually fall the most.
 These are the items most heavily discounted in May.